odoo/documentation/content/applications/finance/accounting/receivables/customer_invoices/payment_terms.rst

 doing 50% in 10 days and 50% in 21 days because, with the rounding, it may not do exactly 100%)

-.. todo:: screenshot payment term forms, after QDP have commited the change
+.. todo:: screenshot payment term forms, after QDP have committed the change
           planned on this object

 Using Payment Terms